bricksdont/bricksdont.github.io/_posts/2020-12-15-seven-recommendations-for-mt-evaluation.md

 low-resource MT work with artificial data sets.
 This may hamper scientific progress in our field, since the conclusions drawn from experiments on realistic low-resource data sets could have been different.
-But then, there is no set of recommendations for low-resource MT or standard methodology, so I believe there is a lot of uncertainty about them among authors and reviewers.
+But then, there is no set of recommendations for low-resource MT or standard methodology, so I believe there is a lot of uncertainty about it among authors and reviewers.

 In the blog posts below, I tried to address both: highlight existing efforts to establish best practices MT evaluation, and areas where I think best practices are currently missing, but would be needed as well.

 As an overview, I am listing all recommendations here, with links to individual posts.

 Recommendations
 ===============